boschglobal/dse.modelc/doc/content/docs/user/simer/_index.md

 Channel
 : Represents a grouping of signals which are exchanged between models.

+GDB
+: A tool for debugging software and investigating bugs (typically segmentation faults).

 Manifest
 : A simulation project definition format which is used to define and build a simulation package.